mkhikhwan/watch-later-roulette/README.md

 🔧 What It Does
 - Fetches video from your Watch Later playlist (TODO: store them locally for quick access)
-- Randomly picks 5 videos to help you start watching
+- Randomly picks 3 videos to help you start watching
 - Includes simple management tools like removing videos you don’t want to watch
 - Helps reduce decision fatigue and keeps your playlist manageable

 ## ⚠️ Limitations

-- **No dark mode** — beware of potential retina damage (just kidding... kind of)
+- **No dark mode** — beware of potential retina damage.
 - **Only the first 100 videos** can be fetched from your Watch Later playlist
     - Want more randomness?
 Scroll to the bottom of the playlist first to load more videos, then hit **Refresh**
 - **Some main functions are still under development**, so don’t be surprised if things occasionally break